 - How to Clean and Protect Your Copper Sink

 - Everything ‘Bout the Kitchen Sink: A 5-Step Installation Guide

 - How Much Does It Cost to Install a Kitchen Sink?

 - Kitchen Sink Not Draining?
 Here Are 6 Ways to Unclog It

 - How Much Does It Cost to Install or Replace a Garbage Disposal?

 Are Farmhouse Sinks More Expensive Than Other Sinks?

 Farmhouse sinks are not really more expensive than other sinks.
 The biggest determinant in how much you'll pay for a farmhouse sink is what it’s made of.
-Average costs based on construction material and their price ranges include:
+Here’s a breakdown of total installation costs by material:

 What’s the Difference Between a Farmhouse Sink and an Apron Sink?

 When discussing your sink installation project, remember that some contractors may refer to this type of sink as an apron sink.
 What is the difference between the two?
 Nothing.
 The former is just an older term than the latter.
 Both terms refer to the same type of sink and are generally interchangeable.